Tatiana Capote

 Tatiana Capote Abdel (born August 15, 1962 in Havana, Cuba) is a Cuban-Venezuelan actress and beauty pageant titleholder.

 Miss World

-She grew up in Caracas, Venezuela and became the official representative of Venezuela to the 1979 Miss World pageant held in London, United Kingdom on November 15, 1979.

-When competing at the Miss World 1979, Capote popped out of her swimsuit during a preview of the final judging.
-Pageant organizer, Eric Morley, hastily adjusted her swimsuit.
+She grew up in Caracas, Venezuela and became the representative of Venezuela to the 1979 Miss World pageant held in London, United Kingdom on November 15, 1979.
+When competing at Miss World 1979, Capote popped out of her swimsuit during a preview of the final judging.
+Pageant organizer Eric Morley hastily adjusted her swimsuit.